- Home

 Weight: 10

-Mild seasonal changes with warm summers and mild winters; limited variation.
+Mild seasonal changes; mostly warm year-round with limited variation.

 π Culture & Entertainment